HakaiInstitute/hakai-ckan-records-checks/docs/issues/title-is-greater-than-60-characters.md

     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>Juvenile salmon migration observations in the Discovery Islands and Johnstone Strait in British Columbia, Canada in 2018</td>
+      <td>Particulate organic matter composition for freshwater and marine stations from 2015 through 2018 on the Central Coast, British Columbia, Canada.</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>Particulate organic matter composition for freshwater and marine stations from 2015 through 2018 on the Central Coast, British Columbia, Canada.</td>
+      <td>Marine CO2 system variability along the Inside Passage of the Pacific Northwest coast of North America determined from an Alaskan ferry</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>